amanyadev/tensorFlow/README.md

 #everything is mixed up will be fixed as soon as possible. sorry for inconvinience.
 # tensorFlow
-## Use the tensor(build) for training testing.
+### Use the tensor(build) for training testing.
 The source files need fix.
 However all scripts and prefabs are inside.
 The file wont load in editor correctly.
+Will be fixed so that you can play with the source code.
 tensorFlow implemented to Unity using the ML-Agents package.
 The repository demonstrate machine learning with the help of a simple Pong game.
 # Pong automated with Tensorflow.